jasperoudemans/03-password-generator/README.md

 ## Description

 This is an attempt at a password generator.
-It doesn't work.
+It doesn't quite work but it gets pretty close.
+Window prompts ask the user for an input of the number of characters followed by other prompts regarding what kind of characters to include.
+The application returns a series of commas equal to the number of characters chosen by the user minus one.
+I have not managed to make the password contain characters selected from my arrays of characters to replace the commas.

 ## Screenshot of deployed application